anadeheza/chick.io/README.md

 # Web Tamagotchi

-Made with HTML, CSS and JavaScript, this Tamagotchi styled web is designed for the user to interact with a cute pet.
+Made with HTML, CSS and JavaScript, this Tamagotchi styled web pet was made to have a fun game to play (always except during class... well there too)

-You can choose your mascot to be either a cat 🐱, a dog🐶, or a chick 🐥.
+You can choose your pet to be either a cat 🐱, a dog🐶, or a chick 🐥 and start taking care of them :)

-## Shop
-PIZZA: hunger +40                                   5 coins

-CAKE: hunger +30 happiness +20                      8 coins

-BALL: happiness +35                                 6 coins

-POTION: health +40                                  10 coins

-LUCKY: hunger +20, happiness +20, health +20        15 coins

 ## Actions & states